 “Because both Alistair and I are performers, we’re able to accommodate our touring schedules so that we’re able to support each other and tour together as a family,” she says.
 “Which to me is quite exciting as I don’t want my personal family life to be separate from my work life, because they’re very related.”

 The family/work relationship comes from the fact that, in addition to her own one-woman shows, Morin-Robert also performs with her husband in Bushel and Peck.

-There are also the practicalities of being a new mom, including Morin-Robert’s commitment to continue breast feeding, which is ironically also one of the fears she has about performing over the coming months.
+There are also the practicalities of being a new mom, which includes her commitment to continue breast feeding, which is ironically one of her fears about performing over the coming months.

 “Yeah, I’m worried that my breasts might leak through my costume, that I’ll be tired, that there’ll be a bit of a lack of sleep because how much sleep I get is kind of quite unpredictable these days,” she says.

-“I think we’re going to roll with the punches,” she says.
+“I think we’re going to roll with the punches,” she says with a laugh.
 “We’re as old as parents as she is old in life, so we’re all going to learn together as we navigate through this pretty epic journey.”